- What is Soldier and Family Readiness?

 -

-- CFRR Academy - This two day course is designed to prepare Soldiers who are appointed as CFRRs to assist with the operational, logistical, and administrative aspects of the SFRG.
-Reserve your spot at our next academy today!
+- CFRR Academy- This two-day course equips Soldiers appointed as CFRRs to manage the operational, logistical, and administrative duties of the SFRG.
+Register now!

 - Sample CFRR Initial Counseling Statement